rmateeq/hydra-tutorial/04-types-ai.md

 - A parrot is acerous
 - A deer is non-acerous

 Before answering this question, let's discuss the approach.
 We need to look at different features to decide.
 These features could be color, number of legs, and horns, etc. And it happens that a horse is an **acerous**.
 Why?
 Because a horse does not have either horns or antlers.
 Whereas, all the animals in non-acerous group have.
 This demonstrates the process and capability of machine learning to learn something new by itself as new data emerges.

+Machine learning is further classified into different categories.
+Although, it is a vast developing debate, however, some popular approaches are listed below:

+1. Supervised Learning
+2. Unsupervised Learning
+3. Recommender Systems
+4. Anomaly Detection
+5. Reinforcement Learning

+Let's discuss these types in slight detail.

+#### Supervised Learning
+It is widely beieved that almost 99% of the value that machine learning is generating is coming from supervised learning.
+In this approach the historical data is available with true answers.
+A model is trained on that data to learn the general pattern in the data and is later used to predict the cases where true answer is not known.
+The example of "horse being acerous" perfectly fits in this category because we knew for different animals whether they were acerous or not.
+Through those examples, machine learning would somehow generalize the facts that lead to the conclusion of another (initially uncategorized) animal being acerous or not.

+#### Unsupervised Learning